 - a.
-The permittee shall retain records and all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit and records of all data used to complete this permit application for a period of at least three years from the date of the sample, measurement, report or application.
-These periods may be extended by request of the Director at any time.
-This permit does not require retention of hard copies or original records for the record keeping requirements of the permit are met by retaining the records in electronic or original hard copy format.
-The original records are not required to be retained when electronic versions are retained. - b.
-The permittee shall retain records concerning the nature and composition of all injected fluids until three years after the completion of plugging and abandonment.
-At the conclusion of the retention period, if the Director so requests, the permittee shall deliver the records to the Director.
-The permittee shall continue to retain the records after the three-year retention period unless he delivers the records to the Director or obtains written approval from the Director to discard the records.
-This permit does not require retention of hard copies or original records for the record keeping requirements of the permit are met by retaining the records in electronic or original hard copy format.
-The original records are not required to be retained when electronic versions are retained. - c.
-Records of monitoring information shall include: - (1) The date, exact place, and time of sampling or measurements; - (2) The name(s) of the individual(s) who performed the sampling or measurements; - (3) The date(s) analyses were performed; - (4) The name(s) of the individual(s) who performed the analyses; - (5) The analytical techniques or methods used; and - (6) The results of such analyses. - d.
-Monitoring of the nature of injected fluids shall comply with applicable analytical methods cited and described in Table I of 40 C.F.R. § 136.3, in appendix III of 40 C.F.R.
-Part 261, or in certain circumstances by other methods that have been approved by the Administrator. - e.
-All environmental measurements required by the permit, including, but not limited to measurements of pressure, temperature, mechanical integrity, and chemical analyses shall be done in accordance with EPA's Quality Assurance Program Plan. - f.
-As part of the COMPLETION REPORT, the permittee must submit a PLAN that describes the procedures to be carried out to obtain detailed chemical and physical analysis of representative samples of the waste including the quality assurance procedures used including the following:
+The Permittee shall retain records and all monitoring information, including all calibration and maintenance records and all original strip chart recordings (or electronic data) for continuous monitoring instrumentation, copies of all reports required by this permit and records of all data used to complete this permit application for a period of at least three years from the date of the sample, measurement, report or application.
+These periods may be extended by request of the Director at any time. - e.
+The Permittee shall retain records concerning the nature and composition of all injected fluids until three years after the completion of plugging and abandonment.
+At the conclusion of the retention period, if the Director so requests, the Permittee shall deliver the records to the Director.
+The Permittee shall continue to retain the records after the three-year retention period unless he delivers the records to the Director or obtains written approval from the Director to discard the records.

-- (1) The parameters for which the waste will be analyzed and the rationale for the selection of these parameters; - (2) The test methods that will be used to test for these parameters; and - (3) The sampling method that will be used to obtain a representative sample of the waste to be analyzed.
+- f.
+Records of monitoring information shall include: - (1) The date, exact place, and time of sampling or measurements; - (1) The name(s) of the individual(s) who performed the sampling or measurements; - (2) The date(s) analyses were performed, - (3) The name(s) of the individual(s) who performed the analyses; - (4) The analytical techniques or methods used; and - (5) The results of such analyses. - g.
+Monitoring of the nature of injected fluids shall comply with applicable analytical methods cited and described in Table I of 40 CFR 136.3, in appendix III of 40 CFR Part 261, or in certain circumstances by other methods that have been approved by the Administrator. - h.
+All environmental measurements required by the permit, including, but not limited to measurements of pressure, temperature, mechanical integrity, and chemical analyses shall be done in accordance with EPA's Quality Assurance Program Plan. - i.
+As part of the completion report, the Permittee must submit a waste analysis plan (WAP) that describes the procedures to be carried out to obtain detailed chemical and physical analysis of representative samples of the waste including the quality assurance procedures used including the following: - (1) The parameters for which the waste will be analyzed and the rationale for the selection of these parameters; - (2) The test methods that will be used to test for these parameters; and - (3) The sampling method that will be used to obtain a representative sample of the waste to be analyzed.